JanMarvin/readspss/README.md

 Writing of SPSS files is provided by `write.por` and `write.sav`.
 Writing is limited to uncompressed por and sav files and to compressed sav file.

 It works.
-Testing is welcome though the package is still at an early stage.
 Its read function is extensively tested on approximately 600+ sav-files and ~100 por-files.
 The code is maturing and is frequently tested.
 The read functions imports everything into a data frame.
 Including long strings and labels.
 Various features such as importing of value label or missings are tested and are working as intended.

 The package features reading of